JelenaMilivojevicJM/LoginScreen-JUnit5/README.md

                 </dependency>

 These dependencies allow us to write and run JUnit 5 tests in our project.
 They provide the necessary tools and infrastructure for creating effective test cases.
-It's important to make sure that one's project setup aligns with these dependencies, and then it will be all set for testing.
+It's important to make sure that one's project setup aligns with these dependencies, and then it will be all set for testing.📋